pantheon-systems/documentation/source/articles/local/git-faq.md

 When you switch to On Server Development, you will not be able to interact with your code via Git.
 If you try pushing it will be blocked.

-If you have On Server Development disabled, you can interact with your code vit Git.
+If you have On Server Development disabled, you can interact with your code via Git.

 #### What version of Git does Pantheon run?